 The discussion will be based on field experience and guidance from top pavement experts.
 Much of this information has been gained by working with contractors, owner’s representatives, military engineers, and others with direct, first-hand experience.
 The discussion is not intended as a basic primer on the specifications; instead, it will cover details of specification-related issues, challenges, and questions that commonly occur on the grade.

-8:00 AM – 8:30 AM – Welcome and Workshop Agenda; Steve Friess, Milestone Construction LP, 1st Vice Chair, ACPA Board of Directors; Mike Byers, Executive Director, ACPA, Indiana Chapter, and Gary Mitchell, Chief of Engineering and Construction, ACPA)
+8:00 AM – 8:30 AM – Welcome & Workshop Agenda (Angela Folkestad, Executive Director, CO/WY Chapter ACPA; Gary Mitchell, Chief of Engineering & Construction, ACPA)

 This presentation will welcome everyone to the workshop.
 The attendees will provide self-introductions and ACPA’s Chief Engineer will outline the content of the workshop and discuss the objective of the concrete paving industry in holding this all-important workshop.

-This presentation will welcome all to the FAA Great Lakes Region.
-Great Lakes Region pavement engineer, Michael Ferry will discuss expectations of the FAA for paving projects as well as highlight and discuss some of the issues important to the FAA Great Lakes Region.
+This presentation will welcome everyone to the FAA NW Mountain Region.
+NW Mountain Region pavement engineer, Cindy Hirsch will discuss expectations of the FAA for paving projects as well as highlight and discuss some of the issues important to the FAA NW Mountain Region.

-9:00 AM – 9:45 AM – United States Department of Defense’s Air Force Welcome, Introduction, and Discussion of Agency Concerns (Dr. Craig RUTLAND, Pavement Subject Mater Expert, Air Force Civil Engineering Center)
+9:00 AM – 9:45 AM – United States Department of Defense’s Air Force Welcome, Introduction, and Discussion of Agency Concerns (Dr. Craig Rutland; Pavement Subject Matter Expert, Air Force Civil Engineering Center)

 In this presentation, Dr. Rutland will discuss the various aspects of airfield pavement requirements from the government’s perspective.
 The discussion will center around the airfield pavement using agency’s concerns and why strict requirements for high quality, durable pavements are so important.